 Before opening car doors, use your mirrors and do a head check.
 A driver must not cause a hazard to any other road user by opening a car door or getting out of a vehicle.

-Watch this video from VicRoads which explains more about lane filtering.
+The video below from VicRoads explains more about lane filtering.

 Motorbike parking signs